Crucial CAF Champions League Matchday 6: Quarter-Final Fates Hanging in the Balance

-• Former heavyweight champion Anthony Joshua was involved in a fatal car accident in Nigeria's Ogun State, resulting in two deaths.
+British boxing legend Anthony Joshua was injured in a car crash in Nigeria's Ogun State that resulted in two fatalities.

 British former heavyweight boxing champion Anthony Joshua was involved in a car accident in Nigeria's Ogun State that resulted in the deaths of two individuals, according to local police.
 The incident occurred on Monday on the Lagos-Ibadan expressway.